 Do you know the most common panic attack symptoms?
 Everyone deals with stress or pressure at some point.
 It’s normal to experience an elevated heart rate or butterflies in your stomach before an important event.
 You may even find it difficult to sleep the night before.
 But if you can no longer function, you could be experiencing a full-blown panic attack.
 Here are the top symptoms that appear during an attack.

-In healthy adults, the average resting heart rate ranges anywhere from 60 to 100 bpm (beats per minute).
+The average resting heart rate ranges from 60 to 100 bpm (beats per minute).
 When you get excited or nervous, your heart rate may jump to around 120 bpm.
 After these feelings pass, your heart rate will slow back down.

 During a panic attack, your heart not only beats faster, but it may feel like it’s pounding out of your chest.
 It may even seem to skip a few beats.
 No, it’s not a heart attack.
 This rapid heart rate is only temporary and will pass as quickly as it appeared.